 Ceilidh bands help you burn off the six slices of cake you just ate.

 According to science, ceilidh dancing burns a surprising number of calories.
-A few dances can more than justify eating that extra portion of desert, helping yourself to a second hog roast, or swinging by the cheese and crackers table one more time.
+A few dances can more than justify eating that extra portion of dessert, helping yourself to a second hog roast, or swinging by the cheese and crackers table one more time.

 No more dodgy DJs.